mirror of

 oboromi

-a proof-of-concept Nintendo Switch 2 emulator written in Rust
+a proof-of-concept Nintendo Switch 2 emulator foundation written in Rust

 Overview

-oboromi is a modular and work-in-progress emulator for the Nintendo Switch 2.
+oboromi is a modular and work-in-progress emulator foundation for the Nintendo Switch 2.
 It's built in Rust and focuses on correctness, clarity, and traceability rather than performance at this stage.
-The current implementation includes a functioning ARM64 CPU core using Dynarmic JIT compilation, comprehensive instruction testing, and cross-platform compatibility.

 Important

-oboromi is not yet playable and does not emulate any commercial firmware or games.
+oboromi is not (yet) a full Switch 2 emulator.
+It does not run any Nintendo firmware or games.

 Comprehensive Instruction Testing